 Personal loans are an option when you need money fast.
 They are unsecured loans, so you can get funded more quickly, but they often come with higher interest rates.
 You can use funds from a personal loan to cover an immediate expense and then a cash-out refinance to pay the loan off later.

 FAQs: Cash-Out Refinance

-Before you choose a cash-out refinance, consider these frequently asked questions.
+Before choosing a cash-out refinance, consider the following frequently asked questions.